chrismccord/phoenix_live_view_example/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies with `npm install --prefix assets`
-  * Start Phoenix endpoint with `mix phx.server`
+  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.